 Software development is change management

-After looking at the benefits and costs of modularisation, Ashley really focuses in on a disparity between the perception and reality of modularisation.
+After looking at the benefits and costs of modularization, Ashley really focuses in on a disparity between the perception and reality of modularization.

 When we think about software development, we probably think about solving problems, of creating systems that perform tasks.
 But what we don’t often think about is that software evolves continuously, and not always in the same direction.

-David Parnas wrote a book in 1972 with the title “On the Criteria To Be Used in Decomposing Systems into Modules”, in which he thinks about modularisation from a change management perspective.
+David Parnas wrote a book in 1972 with the title “On the Criteria To Be Used in Decomposing Systems into Modules,” in which he thinks about modularization from a change management perspective.

 [Start] with a list of difficult design decisions or design decisions which are likely to change.
 Each module is then designed to hide such a decision from the others.

-When you think about modularisation from this perspective, you try to hide the complexity inside of modules, so that the rest of the system does not need to be concerned with the implementation.
+When you think about modularization from this perspective, you try to hide the complexity inside of modules, so that the rest of the system does not need to be concerned with the implementation.